azavea/summer-of-maps-website/_project-shortlist/2019/2019-the-nature-conservancy-new-york.md

 - Open Space data such as parks and vegetated areas.

 #### Maps and Reports that will be created:
-A key product we anticipate being developed from this work is a list of buildings that are potentially suitable for green roofs based on existing guidelines (described in this report: http://urbandesignlab.columbia.edu/files/2015/04/4_urban_agriculture_nyc.pdf).
+A key product we anticipate being developed from this work is a list of buildings that are potentially suitable for green roofs based on existing guidelines [described in this report](http://urbandesignlab.columbia.edu/files/2015/04/4_urban_agriculture_nyc.pdf).
 We would also expect maps and reports to be produced that convey which areas (Census Tracts and Community Districts) should be prioritized for new green roof installations.
 Such products would incorporate information about existing green roofs and buildings identified as potentially suitable for green roofs, as well as data related to vulnerability of communities (based on heat vulnerability and social vulnerability metrics), stormwater management needs, and existing open space.

 In addition to these products, we would expect explanations of how analyses were done, and if possible, reproducible scripts, such that analyses can be easily updated as new data become available.